dhrubo55/personal-blog/content/posts/day-53-processing-http-request-asynchronously-using-completablefuture.md

 relative = false

 +++
-Java HttpClient can send asynchronous request using HttpClient.sendAsync() which returns a CompletableFuture.
-By collecting all the request and then executing them with `CompletableFuture.allOf()` also using Stream
+Java HttpClient can send asynchronous request using `HttpClient.sendAsync()` which returns a `CompletableFuture<HttpResponse<T>>`.
+By collecting all the request and then executing them with with a stream to get list of `HttpResponse<T>` and partition the result with status code.